just-buildsystem/justbuild/doc/concepts/expressions.md

    neutral element 0).

  - `"*"` The argument has to be a list of numbers.
-The result is their product (where the producut of the empty list is, of course, the neutral element 1).
+The result is their product (where the product of the empty list is, of course, the neutral element 1).

  - `"map_union"` The argument has to be a list of maps.
 The